mmuller88/cdk-prowler/README.md

 # cdk-prowler

-An AWS CDK custom construct for deploying Prowler to you AWS Account.
-The following description about Prowler is taken from https://github.com/toniblyx/prowler:
+An AWS CDK custom construct for deploying Prowler to your AWS Account.
+The following description about Prowler is taken from https://github.com/prowler-cloud/prowler

 Prowler is a security tool to perform AWS security best practices assessments, audits, incident response, continuous monitoring, hardening and forensics readiness.
 It contains all CIS controls listed here https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf and more than 100 additional checks that help on GDPR, HIPAA …

 It generates security html results which are stored in an s3 bucket: